norlab-ulaval/BorealHDR/README.md

 It was developed mainly to be used with our emulation technique.

 The images were collected using the bracketing technique with six exposure times: **1, 2, 4, 8, 16, and 32 ms**.
-A ground truth is provided using the 3D lidar data and the *Iterative Closest Point (ICP)* algorithm
+A ground truth is provided using the 3D lidar data and a lidar-inertial-SLAM algorithm based on [Libpointmatcher](https://github.com/norlab-ulaval/libpointmatcher).

 BorealHDR contains: